-Fraternity members plead not guilty in Ohio hazing death
+7 fraternity members plead not guilty in Ohio hazing death

 Before the event, fraternity leaders told the pledges to let their professors know they likely would not be in class the next day, the university found.

-The national organization for Phi Kappa Alpha placed the Bowling Green chapter on probation for the spring semester in 2020 “but they simply picked up where they left off after probation ended,” the lawsuit said.
-The university permanently banned the fraternity after Foltz’s death.
+The national organization for Phi Kappa Alpha placed the Bowling Green chapter on probation from December 2019 to May 2020 after receiving information from university officials about hazing at the fraternity.

+“They simply picked up where they left off after probation ended,” the lawsuit said.